Book your Vegan Nutritionist-Dietitian appointment

 At Dietitian Fit, our vegetarian and vegan nutritionists make it their mission to provide expert, research-based guidance that can help you transition away from, or stay away from, various types of animal products in your diet.

-A plant-based dietitian can help you:
+What a plant-based dietitian can help you with

 - Avoid any nutrient deficiencies (Vitamin B12, Vitamin D, iron, zinc, calcium, iodine, omega-3 fatty acids (DHA / EPA) - Nutrient deficiencies are one of the primary risks of a vegan or vegetarian diet.
 For instance, studies published in major peer-reviewed journals indicate that vegans in particular often suffer from lower bone density.
 This may increase their risk of developing osteoporosis, or suffering debilitating bone fractures later in life.
 Our vegetarian nutritionists can help you avoid such problem.